Just A Car

 The first real road test for my new car was a weekend trip to the family cottage with my dogs, my cat, and my mom.
 Finally, there was plenty of space for everything we had to take…and I didn’t panic about those wet dogs on the way home!

 Less than six weeks later, I was driving down a one-way street with cars parked on the right side, and a guy lurched out of his parking space and right into the side of my CR-V as I drove past.
 I’ll never forget the sound of the corner of his car crunching into my front quarter panel, and the screech as it dragged all down the side of my car until I could come to a stop.
 Two seconds, and $6,000 in damage from a driver with a suspended license and no insurance.
 My insurance covered it, but I had to go to court – thank God I wrote down his license plate before he took off!

 I decided to make lemonade out of lemons, and called my good friend and fellow photographer Kathleen Finlay.
 I was working as a senior photo editor at a stock agency but was not yet a contributor myself, so I wanted someone to make photographic use of this misfortune.
-Kathleen and her husband Dave came over, and we set up a little fender bender shoot for Masterfile that lives on in their files.
+Kathleen and her husband Dave came over, and we set up a little fender bender photo shoot for Masterfile that made a few sales for Kathleen over the years.
 Lemonade!

 My car also figured prominently in job #2, which I sort of fell into unexpectedly.
 The position of superintendent of the building I lived in was presented to me as some light cleaning, picking up rent cheques, co-ordinating repair work when needed, showing rental units, and so on.